colindembovsky/pipelines-as-code/readme.md

 ### Steps are Tasks
 Steps are the actual "things" that execute, in the order that they are specified in the job.
 Each step is a task: there are out of the box (OOB) tasks that come with Azure DevOps, many of which have aliases, and there are tasks that get installed to your Azure DevOps account via the marketplace.

-Creating custom tasks is beyond the scope of this chapter, but you can see how to create your own custom tasks here [https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).
+Creating custom tasks is beyond the scope of this chapter, but you can see how to create your own custom tasks [here](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).

 ## Variables
 It would be tough to achieve any sort of sophistication in your pipelines without variables.
 There are several types of variables, though this classification is partly mine and pipelines don’t distinguish between these types.
 However, I’ve found it useful to categorize pipeline variables to help teams understand some of the nuances that occur when dealing with them.